Central London Railway: Construction, 1896–1900

 To design the railway, the CLR employed the engineers James Henry Greathead, Sir John Fowler, and Sir Benjamin Baker.
 Greathead had been the engineer for the Tower Subway and the C&SLR, and had developed the tunnelling shield used to excavate those companies' tunnels under the River Thames.
 Fowler had been the engineer on the Metropolitan Railway, the world's first underground railway opened in 1863, and Baker had worked on New York's elevated railways and on the Forth Railway Bridge with Fowler.
 Greathead died shortly after work began and was replaced by Basil Mott, his assistant during the construction of the C&SLR.
+Horace Field Parshall was the consulting engineer and designer for the electrification system, including the generating plant and locomotives.

-Like most legislation of its kind, the act of 1891 imposed a time limit for the compulsory purchase of land and the raising of capital.
+Like most legislation of its kind, the Central London Railway Act 1891 imposed a time limit for the compulsory purchase of land and the raising of capital.
 The original date specified for completion of construction was the end of 1896, but the time required to raise the finance and purchase station sites meant that construction had not begun by the start of that year.
-To give itself extra time, the CLR had obtained an extension of time to 1899 by the Central London Railway Act, 1894.
+To give itself extra time, the CLR had obtained an extension of time to 1899 by the Central London Railway Act 1894 (57 & 58 Vict. c. lvii).
 Construction works were let by the ETCL as three sub-contracts: Shepherd's Bush to Marble Arch, Marble Arch to St Martin's Le Grand and St Martin's Le Grand to Bank.
 Work began with demolition of buildings at the Chancery Lane site in April 1896 and construction shafts were started at Chancery Lane, Shepherd's Bush, Stanhope Terrace and Bloomsbury in August and September 1896.